LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-29-File_System_Storage_in_ASP.NET_MVC.md

 We will create the models, then service and interfaces and after that we will just have the create the Controller and Views.

 First we will break this into a series of tasks.
-My first one is upload files.
+My first task is to upload files.

 ## Uploading files